Spin oscillations of a single-mode polariton system driven by a plane wave: Limit cycles

 At each step, the interval between successive bifurcations becomes $\delta_i \approx 5$ times shorter than previously.
-Such behavior is general for one-dimensional discrete chaotic systems such as the logistic map~\cite{Feigenbaum1978}.
+This behavior is general for one-dimensional discrete chaotic systems such as the logistic map~\cite{Feigenbaum1978}.
 With increasing $i$, the shortening coefficients $\delta_i$ tend to the universal limit $\delta = 4.669\!\ldots,$ known as the Feigenbaum constant, that does not depend on a specific system or the choice of its bifurcation parameter.
 The continuous systems with at least three degrees of freedom demonstrate a wider variety of routes to chaos, but the period-doubling scenario remains one of the most common~\cite{Bohr1998}.
-It should only be noticed that finding the bifurcation points with high $i$ can be difficult, because it requires rapidly growing accuracy.
+It should only be noticed that finding the bifurcation points with high $i$ can be difficult, because it requires a rapidly growing computational accuracy.

 Figures~\ref{fig:7}(a,b) display the solutions obtained after the first and second period-doubling events.
 The orbits have the correspondingly increased numbers of circuits but remain qualitatively similar.
-Since the interval between successive bifurcations is small, each newborn pair of circuits cannot diverge very strongly by the moment of the next doubling (notice that everything besides the doubling events changes continuously upon varying $f$).
-Thus, the solutions retain self-similarity in spite of many bifurcations.
-Even when they become chaotic at $f \lesssim f_{i \, {=} \, \infty}$ [Fig.~\ref{fig:7}(c)], the circuits of their trajectories lie compactly.
+Since the interval between successive bifurcations is small, each newborn pair of circuits cannot diverge very strongly by the moment of the next doubling.
+The solutions retain self-similarity in spite of many bifurcations even when they become chaotic at $f \lesssim f_{i \, {=} \, \infty}$ [Fig.~\ref{fig:7}(c)].
 As a result, such solutions remain bistable.
-The alternative chaotic states seen in Fig.~\ref{fig:7}(c) originate from the same initial conditions as a pair of their respective ancestors at the top of the cascade.
-However, further decreasing $f$ makes the trajectories expand and thereby cancels bistability [Fig.~\ref{fig:7}(d)].
+The alternative chaotic states seen in Fig.~\ref{fig:7}(c) originate from the same initial conditions as a pair of their respective ancestors at the top of the bifurcation cascade.
+However, further decreasing $f$ makes the trajectories unite and thus cancels bistability [Fig.~\ref{fig:7}(d)].
 Afterwards, the \emph{reverse} bifurcation cascade occurs, which comprises successive period halvings, ending up in a state shown in Fig.~\ref{fig:5}(e).
-In spite of its complicated orbit, the latter state appears to be particularly stable in a broad range of $(f/f_a)^2$ from 0.19 to 0.09.
-A ``multiple'' periodicity of this state is no longer related to a reduced stability.
+In spite of a complicated orbit, the latter state is particularly stable in a broad range of $(f/f_a)^2$ from 0.19 to 0.09.
+In other words, a ``multiple'' periodicity of the trajectory is no longer related to a reduced stability.